An Introduction to Design Patterns

 Let’s implement some Artificial Intelligence (AI) to play rock-paper-scissors against a human player!

 • Run the Main class and get familiar with the game.
-Currently the CPU always answer the same thing:
+Currently the CPU and Humans always answer the same thing:

 public class CPU {